 Robert Wiblin: Fantastic.
 All right.
 Thanks so much.

 Want to work on machine learning and AI safety?
-We want to help.
+We want to offer free help.

-We’ve helped dozens of people formulate their plans, and put them in touch with academic mentors.
+We’ve helped dozens of people compare their options, formulate their plans, and put them in touch with academic mentors.
 If you want to work on AI safety, apply for our free coaching service.

 Apply for coaching